An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Simulation environment

-In general, noise can not be ignored and the system is quite noise-sensitive.
-That is because the wavelength of the pulse is in ${\rm \mu m}$ level ($1 {\rm \mu m} = 10^{-6} {\rm m})$.
-The noise in the environment, including vibration of optical devices and temperature drift of the atmosphere, could easily bring the shift of the time delay then change the output pulses.
-So the objective function in real-world practice is more complex than \cref{fig:cps_func}, especially for higher stage (high-dimensional) OPS.
-Therefore, under (unpredictable) noise and the noise-sensitive complex system, the model of the system is hard to be achieved \cite{genty2020machine}.
-So it is hard to implement model-based controllers.
-In this paper, we mainly consider model-free reinforcement learning approaches.
+However, in practical scenarios, noise cannot be ignored, and the OPS system is highly sensitive to noise.
+This sensitivity is primarily due to the pulse wavelength being on the order of micrometers ($1 \mu \text{m} = 10^{-6} \text{m}$).
+Environmental noise, including vibrations of optical devices and atmospheric temperature drift, can easily cause shifts in the time delays, resulting in changes to the output pulses.
+As a result, the objective function in real-world applications is much more complex than what is depicted in \cref{fig:cps_func}, especially for higher-stage OPS systems with higher dimensions.
+Consequently, achieving the control objective becomes even more challenging in the presence of unknown initial states and unpredictable noise in such noise-sensitive complex systems \citep{genty2020machine}.
+Therefore, model-based controllers face significant difficulties in implementation.
+In this paper, we primarily focus on model-free reinforcement learning approaches to address these challenges.

-In this simulation, we mainly consider two kinds of noise.
-The first one is fast noise which comes from the vibration of devices.
-The noise could be formulated as a zero-mean Gaussian random noise ${\mathcal N}(0, \sigma)$ by following the simulation noise of \cite{Tunnermann:19}.
-The second is slow noise $\mu_t$, which comes from slow temperature drift.
-The influence of the temperature drift can be formulated as a piecewise linear function \cite{ivanova2021influence}.
-By incorporating these two kinds of noise, overall noise ${e_t}$ can be formulated as a random process, where:
+In this simulation, we incorporate two types of noise: fast noise arising from device vibrations and slow noise caused by temperature drift.
+The fast noise is modeled as a zero-mean Gaussian random noise with variance $\sigma^2$, following the simulation noise approach outlined in \citep{Tunnermann:19}.
+On the other hand, the slow noise $\mu_t$ accounts for temperature drift and is represented as a piecewise linear function \citep{ivanova2021influence}.
+To capture the combined effect of these two noise sources, we define the overall noise $e_t$ as a random process.
+Specifically, we can express it as follows: